Okta Data Integration

 **Step 3: Create an API Services Application**

-4. Enter a name for your App Integration and click Save.
+4. Enter a recongizable name for your App Integration and select **Save**

-5. Under Client Credentials, click Client Authentication and then **Edit**.
+5. Under Client Credentials, select **Client Authentication** and then **Edit**.

-8. Click **Add Key**, then **Generate new key**.
+8. Select **Add Key**, then select **Generate new key**

 9. Choose Private Key in **PEM format** (not JSON), and make sure to <mark style="color:$warning;">**copy the private key and KID to a secure location**</mark> (you won’t be able to see the private key again once you close this window).<br>

-11. Under General Settings, click **Edit**, unselect **Proof of possession**, then **Save**<br>
+11. Under General Settings, select **Edit**, deselect **Proof of possession**, then select **Save**<br>

 &#x20;